- About Us

 - Estate Planning

 The top two reasons that people file for bankruptcy relief are an unexpected job loss or medical bills.
 These top two reasons can have an avalanche effect on your finances and life.
 People quickly find themselves digging into their savings or retirement accounts to stay afloat when their income ceases.
-When the savings accounts or retirement accounts are emptied people then turn to using credit cards or additional loans to pay for their existing debt obligations.
+When the savings accounts or retirement accounts are emptied people then turn to use credit cards or additional loans to pay for their existing debt obligations.
 Eventually, both proverbial Peter and Paul are demanding repayment when there is no more to give.

 Other common reasons that people need bankruptcy relief is because they are having their homes foreclosed on, vehicles repossessed, bank accounts garnished or wages levied.
 They already have multiple court judgments against them.
 No matter how hard a person works they just cannot get back on their feet.
 Any remedies other than bankruptcy are not helping either.